 The first thing you need to know about starting a small engine side hustle is that there are many ways to make money with them.
-While some require tools and experience most can be done by anyone with little to no money.
-I'll cover the pros and cons of each method, lets get started.
+While some require tools and experience, most can be started by anyone with little to no startup money.
+I’ll cover the pros and cons of four different methods, let’s get started.

-Perhaps the most common small engine side hustle idea people have is to open a repair business from home.
-With a garage or shed to work from you can let people know you repair home and garden equipment and fix the machines customers bring you.
+Perhaps the most common small engine side hustle is to open a small engine repair business from home.
+With a garage or shed to work from, you can let people know you repair home and garden equipment and fix the machines customers bring you.

 This is my least favorite idea because it is the most expensive and time-consuming to make profitable.
-A small engine repair business requires the most tools, knowledge and cash outlay which isn't the easiest or cheapest small engine side hustle option.
+A small engine repair business requires the most tools, knowledge and initial cash outlay, which isn’t the easiest or cheapest small engine side hustle option.

 Small Engine Repair Business Pros